| NSW government plans to increase housing density —please make a submission (by 23 Feb)

 are willing to sell their property so that knockdown and rebuilds can

-The TOD program is another part of the government’s plan to increase housing and the government is asking for feedback from councils (not the public).
+occur Transport Oriented Development (TOD) The TOD program is another part of the government’s plan to increase housing and the government is asking for feedback from councils (not the public).
 TOD focuses on precincts that have existing infrastructure and are located within 400 m of certain railway stations, including Hornsby, Roseville, Lindfield, Killara and Gordon.
+Ku-ring-gai Council has prepared a draft submission and residents are invited to complete an online survey to help them. |